taranasus/TaraHUDVitureXR/README.md

 2. Connect your Android device with the VITURE XR Glasses attached
 3. Build and run the app on your device
 4. The phone will show the control UI, while the glasses will show the HUD

+### Google Maps Setup

+To use the minimap feature, you need to:

+1. Get a Google Maps API key from the [Google Cloud Console](https://console.cloud.google.com/)
+2. Enable the Maps SDK for Android in your Google Cloud project
+3. Replace "YOUR_API_KEY" in app/src/main/AndroidManifest.xml with your actual API key

 ## Phone Controls